rohitmanral/PowerBI_Dashboard_HR_Analytics/README.md

 A Power BI End to End project based on HR analytics.

-Complete Power BI project in just one video.
-Topics covered in this Power BI Project video:
+Complete Power BI project with the following topics covered:
 - Data Cleaning & Processing in Power BI
 - Power BI Dashboard Setup
 - Import data in Power BI